Which Of The Following Are Dependent Events

 To fully grasp dependent events, it helps to understand their opposite: independent events.
 Independent events are those where the outcome of one event does not affect the probability of another event occurring.
 Let's revisit our examples, adjusting them to illustrate independence:

 • Drawing Marbles with Replacement: If we replace the marble after the first draw, the events become independent.
-The probability of drawing a red marble remains the same for both draws because the composition of the bag remains constant Took long enough..
+The probability of drawing a red marble remains the same for both draws because the composition of the bag remains constant Easy to understand, harder to ignore..

 • Unrelated Medical Conditions: Two unrelated medical conditions (e.g., high blood pressure and allergies) are generally considered independent events, unless there’s a known interaction.